Harinie-Sethu/NN-LanguageModels/README.md

 ## NNLM
 - 1_a.ipynb contain code for the NNLM model.
+- The input to the Neural Network would be the pre-trained embbeddings of the previous 5-words concatenated together(5-gram embedding).
+- These embedding would pass into a Hidden Layer which would output a 100-dimension vector.
+The output of the first Hidden Layer would go into another Hidden Layer, which would output a vector of size vocabulary.
+This vector would be passed to a Softmax Layer, which would output the probabilities of entire vocabulary occuring after the given 5-words.

 - The model was > 20 MB so you can view it in this link instead: https://drive.google.com/file/d/1FHNg3aY_cBlWr7qUsa49Zx8nQrCuGVqq/view?usp=sharing

 - 2021114008-LM1-test-perplexity and 2021114008-LM1-train-perplexity contain perplexity scores